-If the brake is being removed for an axle bearing and seal replacement, the four bolts and nuts securing the brake assembly the brake assembly to the rear axle must be removed.
+If the brake is being removed for an axle bearing and seal replacement, the four bolts and nuts securing the brake assembly to the rear axle must be removed.
 When reinstalling the brake mounting bolts, tighten to 23 - 35 ft.lbs torque.